On this page:

 Requirements for unspecified uses

-Where a use is not specified in Table 1 to clause 52.06, in another clause, or in a schedule to the Parking Overlay, the responsible authority determines the number of car parking spaces to be provided in accordance with clause 52.06-6.
+Where a use is not specified in Table 1 to Clause 52.06, in another clause, or in a schedule to the Parking Overlay, the responsible authority determines the number of car parking spaces to be provided in accordance with Clause 52.06-6.

 The responsible authority may determine the adequacy of parking based on: